nomiddleman/nomiddleman-woocommerce/README.txt

 == Features ==

-* 43 supported cryptocurrencies
+* 43 supported cryptocurrencies (BTC, ETH, LTC, XRP, BCH and more)
-* Simple setup via plugin settings – no website registration necessary
+* Absolute easiest and quickest setup in the industry
-* You control your wallets
+* You control your wallets, you control your keys, you control your crypto
-* We don’t use servers running closed source code
+* No third party punchouts
+* No website registration
 * No plugin API key required
 * No middleman fees
+* MPK Support - Unique address for every order\*
+* Automatic order processing\*
 * Real-time crypto valuation
-* Unique address for every order\*
-* Auto update of order to complete upon payment\*
-* Customer QR code on checkout
+* Customer QR code on checkout - Amount Included
-* Markup/Markdown customer orders when paying with crypto (Crypto specific values)
+* Markup/Markdown customer orders when paying with crypto
 * Supports all Woocommerce fiat currencies

 \* varies by cryptocurrency